cptlobster/bene-gesserit/README.md

       - [x] Arbitrary URL
       - [x] Project Gutenberg
       - [ ] Wikipedia
+  - [ ] Automate config injection pathing for various environments
+    - [ ] Determine what environment is in use based on environment variable or some other identifier
+- [ ] Documentation
+  - [ ] All Rust code should have docstrings, confusing parts should be commented
+  - [ ] Config file(s) should have comments
+  - [ ] Dockerfile should have comments
 - [ ] Metrics
   - [x] Connect Anubis to Prometheus
   - [x] Connect Iocaine to Prometheus